-- (a) Appointments to and within CLBC will be based on applying the principle of merit.
+- (a) Appointments to and within CLBC will be based on applying the principle of merit as determined through a competitive process that assesses the applicant's skills, knowledge and experience which may include an interview and pre-screen assessment.
 The matters to be considered in determining merit shall, having regard to the nature of the duties to be performed, include the applicant's education, skills, knowledge, experience, past work performance and years of continuous service with the Employer. - (b) The initial assessment of applicants shall be a process which appraises the knowledge, skills and abilities of eligible applicants.
-The weighting of these factors shall be consistently applied within job types within a classification, which have been evaluated under the selection standards project.-Selection procedures shall also include consideration of years of continuous service, i.e., 0.5% of total competition points for each year of continuous service and to a maximum of 10% of total competition points (maximum of 20 years).

-(c) Where an eligibility list has been established pursuant to Clause 12.1(b), qualified candidates shall be placed on the list in order of their respective point scores.
+The weighting of these factors shall be consistently applied within job types within a classification, which have been evaluated under the selection standards project.
+Selection procedures shall also include consideration of years of continuous service, i.e., 0.5% of total competition points for each year of continuous service and to a maximum of 10% of total competition points (maximum of 20 years). - (c) Where an eligibility list has been established pursuant to Clause 12.1(b), qualified internal candidates shall be placed on the list in order of their respective point scores.